Whatfix: Funding

 In July 2021, Whatfix implemented an Employee Stock Ownership Plan (ESOP) buyback of $4.3 million for its employees.
 In October 2024, the company announced a $58 million (₹485 crores) liquidity event, providing liquidity to its employees and early investors.

 Product

 Whatfix focuses on software adoption, user onboarding, employee training, and performance support for enterprise web, desktop, and mobile applications.
-In 2022, the company launched its new product analytics line.
+In 2023, the company launched its new product analytics line.
+In 2024, it launched its system simulation and AI roleplay training platform.

 Whatfix is ISO 27001:2013 certified, SCORM 1.2 and DITA compliant, and SOC 2 certified.